North County Plan

 • What is a Covered Species?

-A key component of the North County Plan is its Covered Species list, which identifies species in the Plan Area that are either currently listed as threatened or endangered under the California or Federal Endangered Species Acts or may become listed during the term of the MSCP Plan.
+A key component of the North County Plan is its Covered Species list, which identifies species in the Plan Area that are either currently listed as threatened or endangered under the Federal or California Endangered Species Acts or may become listed during the term of the MSCP Plan.
 These species are “covered” by the County’s incidental take permit, meaning that projects that demonstrate conformance with the North County Plan will not need to obtain separate permits from the Wildlife Agencies for potential species impacts.

 • Do MSCP plans allow developers to avoid the federal and state endangered species acts?